-Technical Assistance: Connecting Communities is supporting SGC grant applicants and awardees who the Initiative supported to apply to and receive federal grant applications.
-The team is supporting communities with executed federal agreements to maintain grant compliance and is sharing available resources more broadly to communities who have submitted federal applications.

-Catalyst Convenings: SGC Connecting Communities team, with the Office of Land Use and Climate Innovation, hosted the first two regional Catalyst Convenings in late March.
+- Technical Assistance: Connecting Communities is supporting SGC grant applicants and awardees who the Initiative supported to apply to and receive federal grant applications.
+The team is supporting communities with executed federal agreements to maintain grant compliance and is sharing available resources more broadly to communities who have submitted federal applications. - Catalyst Convenings: SGC Connecting Communities team, with the Office of Land Use and Climate Innovation, hosted the first two regional Catalyst Convenings in late March.
 The events are a continuation of the commitments made at the 2023 and 2024 Catalyst Conferences.
-The Catalyst Convenings took place on March 25, in the San Diego region followed by the Los Angeles region on March 26.
+The convenings took place on March 25 in the San Diego region followed by the Los Angeles region on March 26.
+SGC Councilmember Nicole Capretz joined the San Diego convening and California Natural Resources Agency (CNRA) Deputy Secretary and SGC key staff member Noaki Schwartz attended the Los Angeles event.
 Additional events will be planned in the coming months.